 I’ve done a lot of things wrong, and I’ve learned many things the hard way.
 But with time and effort, I’ve become an effective programmer-interviewer, and I owe a lot of that success to thinking carefully about how I can better apply my programming expertise to the interviewing experience.Read More

-We asked a few developers what questions they wish recruiters and hiring managers would ask them during the interview process.
+We asked a few developers which technical interview questions they wish recruiters and hiring managers would ask them during the interview process.
 Here’s what they had to say.Read More

 Let’s face it – searching for a job isn’t exactly “fun.”
 This rings especially true for developers, who often have to go through a longer and more intensive interview process (*cough* whiteboard exercises) than other candidates.
 And while this declaration isn’t exactly breaking news, the topic of the broken developer interview process is still popping up on blogs, forums, and our annual survey.

-Here’s a snapshot of what developers in 2016 thought were the most annoying aspects of the job search (and what you can do to fix that).Read More
+Here’s a snapshot of what respondents thought were the most annoying aspects of the developer job search (and what you can do to fix that).Read More